Sample size considerations for species co-occurrence models

 Listed in

-The multi-species occupancy model of Rota et al .
-(2016) is widely applied for inferences about interactions in the occurrence of different species, but convergence and estimation issues under realistic sample sizes are common.
-We conducted a simulation study to evaluate the ability to recover co-occurrence estimates using standard and penalised likelihood under varying sample size and interaction scenarios while increasing model complexity in two dimensions: the number of interacting species and the number of covariates.
-We demonstrate that the ability to quantify interactions in species occupancy using these models is highly sensitive to sample size and interaction strength.
-Even in the simplest scenario, there is high bias and low coverage in natural parameters (used for inference) for sample sizes below 400 sites.
-Strong co-occurrence is detected consistently above 400 sites, but weak co-occurrence is never consistently detected even with 3000 sites.
-We demonstrate that mean predictive ability is less affected by sample size and complexity, with low bias in derived probabilities at 100 sites.
-We caution the use of these models for inference in small datasets or when co-occurrence is expected to be weak, but show they are suitable to detect strong co-occurrence in larger datasets and generate predictions of site occupancy states.
+Multispecies occupancy models are widely applied to infer interactions in the occurrence of different species, but convergence and estimation issues under realistic sample sizes are common.
+We conducted a simulation study to evaluate the ability of a recently developed model to recover co-occurrence estimates under varying sample size and interaction scenarios while increasing model complexity in two dimensions: the number of interacting species and the number of covariates.
+Using both standard and penalized likelihood, we demonstrate that the ability to quantify interactions in species occupancy using this model is highly sensitive to sample size, detection probability and interaction strength.
+In the simplest scenario, there is high bias in the interaction parameter (used for co-occurrence inference) with less than 100 sites at high detection, and 400-1000 sites at low detection, depending on interaction strength.
+Strong co-occurrence is detected consistently above 200 sites with high detection probabilities, but weak co-occurrence is never consistently detected even with 2980 sites.
+We demonstrate that mean predictive ability of the co-occurrence model is less affected by sample size, with low bias in derived probabilities at 50 sites.
+Our results highlight that while occupancy patterns are often robust to sample size limitations, reliable inference about co-occurrence demands substantially larger datasets than many studies currently achieve.
+We caution the interpretation of model output in small datasets or when co-occurrence is expected to be weak, but show methods are suitable to quantify strong co-occurrence in larger datasets and generate predictions of site occupancy states.